-I read a lot, and through my travels I ran across a statement that reflected 60-70% of businesses do not offer any sort of email etiquette training.
+I ran across a article that reflected 60-70% of businesses do not offer any sort of email etiquette training.
 When I saw that, I wasn’t really surprised.
 No wonder so many employees, customer service reps and business owners do not integrate proper practices.

 Email Etiquette is a Required Business Skill

 You’ve probably found yourself forming impressions on first contact.
 As an example, if you receive an email that is a one liners, no spell checking, no proper sentence structure or lacks basic grammar in place.
 What do you think?
-How does that reflect on that business?
-Probably not so good.
+How does that reflect on that person or business?
+Probably not so good, right?

-I’ve worked with all kinds of professionals over the years, some unfortunately assuming they are more professional than their perceptions allow.
-It’s not that they are uneducated or rude — they just do not realize the perception that their online communications provide.
+I’ve worked with all kinds of professionals over the past 24 years, some unfortunately assuming they are more professional than their perceptions allow.
+It’s not that they are uneducated or rude — they just do not realize the power of perception when it come to their online communications.

-They appear terse, demanding, rude, uneducated and or lazy simply because they either are not aware of or choose not to practice proper business email etiquette.
-Some to the point where their emails are so unprofessional that I would not consider consider doing business with them if I did not otherwise know they are smart, credible and nice.
+I see it in my daily communications.
+Even with folks I’ve had long term business relationships with.
+They can appear terse, demanding, rude, uneducated and or lazy simply because they either are not aware of or choose not to practice business email etiquette staples.
+Some to the point where their emails are so unprofessional that I would not consider consider doing business with them if I did not otherwise know they are smart, credible and actually very nice.

 Email Etiquette is Just Smart Business